keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Objects (regular files or directories) are stored in S3 with a key, value, version ID, and metadata.
 They can also contain subresources for access control lists which are basically permissions for the object itself or they can contain torrents.
 - The data consistency model for S3 ensures immediate read access for new objects after the initial PUT requests.
 These new objects are introduced into AWS for the first time and thus do not need to be updated anywhere so they are available immediately.
 - The data consistency model for S3 ensures eventual read consistency for PUTS and DELETES of already existing objects.
 This is because the change takes a little time to propagate across the entire Amazon network.
 - Because of the eventual consistency model when updating existing objects in S3, those updates might not be immediately reflected.
 As object updates are made to the same key, an older version of the object might be provided back to the user when the next read request is made.

-- Amazon guarantees 99.999999999% (or 11 9s) durability for S3 data and comes with the following main features:
+- S3 comes with the following main features:

   1.) tiered storage and pricing variability